Nez Perce language: Case

-In Nez Perce, the subject of a sentence, and the object when there is one, can each be marked for grammatical case, an affix that shows the function of the word (compare to English he vs. him vs. his).
+Nez Perce nouns are marked for grammatical case.
 Nez Perce employs a three-way case-marking strategy: a transitive subject, a transitive object, and an intransitive subject are each marked differently.
-Nez Perce is thus an example of the very rare type of tripartite languages (see morphosyntactic alignment).
+It is thus an example of the very rare type of tripartite languages (see morphosyntactic alignment).

-Because of this case marking, the word order can be quite free.
-A specific word order tells the hearer what is new information (focus) versus old information (topic), but it does not mark the subject and the object (in English, word order is fixed — subject–verb–object).

 Nouns in Nez Perce are marked based on how they relate to the transitivity of the verb.
-Subjects in a sentence with a transitive verb take the ergative suffix -nim, objects in a sentence with a transitive verb take the accusative suffix -ne, and subjects in sentences with an intransitive verb don’t take a suffix.
+Subjects in a sentence with a transitive verb take the ergative suffix -nim, objects in a sentence with a transitive verb take the accusative suffix -ne, and subjects in sentences with an intransitive verb do not take a suffix.

-This system of marking allows for flexible word order in Nez Perce:
+Verbal morphology

+The Nez perce verb encodes number (and to a lesser extent person) for one or two arguments, and also has a very rich system suffixal system encoding tense, aspect, polarity and associated motion.
+In addition, it has a series of hundreds of preverbs encoding instrument, posture and various unusual categories.

+In particular, it has one of the richest system of periodic tense among the world's languages, including matutinal, diurnal, vesperal, nocturnal and hivernal, as illustrated in the following examples (examples from Aoki 1994: 751–752, interlinear glosses from Jacques 2023:2-3).

+The Nez perce verb has three different ways of expressing simulative 'pretend': a suffix -tay, the combination of the reflexive indexation prefix with the 'by mouth' instrumental preverb, and the simulative -né·wi suffix.

+Word order

+The word order in Nez Perce is quite flexible and serves to introduce information on the topic and focus of a sentence.